jeremiahflaga/jeremiahflaga.github.io-OLD/other-pages/resume-2018/anti-resume-2018.md

-### Focused on modeling the business structure (i don't know what to call it)
+### Focused on separating the business logic from other parts of the system

-Being influenced by people who promote DDD (Note: I only know a little about DDD), I am the kind of person who would like to focus on learning about the domain of the business ... and modeling that domain intead on focusing on the specifics of the frameworks or libraries being used in the software system I am involved in...
+Being influenced by people who promote DDD (Note: I only know a little about DDD), I am the kind of person who _would like to_ focus on learning about the domain of the business... and modeling that domain intead on focusing on the specifics of the frameworks or libraries being used in the software system I am involved in...

 Giving more focus on the domain will help remove mistakes that